johannesvollmer/exrs/GUIDE.md

 - `Grouped Channels` Multiple channels may be grouped my prepending the same prefix to the name.
                     This behaviour is opt-in; it has to be enabled explicitly:
                     By default, channels are stored in a plain list, and channel names are unmodified.
+- `pedantic: bool` When reading, pedantic being false will generally ignore invalid information instead of aborting the reading process where possible.
+    When writing, pedantic being false will generally skip some expensive image validation checks.

 ## OpenEXR | Complexity
 This image format supports some features that you won't find in other image formats.